kowkie08/Contacts-Assessment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.

+##Update Modules before Building
+Run 'npm install' after pulling to update all the resources needed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build